samuraijane/dc-builders/week19/2-thursday/agenda/README.md

 ## Agenda
 1. Review - React Components
 1. Passing Data to Components
+    1. Tour of React Dev Tools
     1. Micro-lecture: Passing data to components
     1. Demo: `props` in action.
 1. [Exercise 1: Passing data to components](../class/exercise1/README.md)
+1. Can we some buttons?

 ## Announcements
 1. Thanksgiving Break -> NO CLASS 11/26 and 11/28